-Note: This currently is only possible if the client uses a server IOR that contains a TAG SSL SEC TRANS structure, indicating that the server supports or requires SSL.
-OrbixSSL automatically includes this tag in IORs that are generated by SSL servers.
-IT INSECURE CONNECT This option indicates that your client is capable of initiating insecure connections and that the client side of the application has no security requirements.
-Exceptions Throws an IT SSLException exception if more than one connect option is specified by pol.
-See Also IE.Iona.OrbixWeb.SSL.IT SSLInvocationOptions() IE.Iona.OribxWeb.SSL.IT SSL.setClientAuthentication() IE.Iona.OrbixWeb.SSL.IT SSL.specifyCipherSuites() IE.Iona.OrbixWeb.SSL.IT_SSL.specifySecurityForInterfaces() IE.Iona.OrbixWeb.SSL.IT_SSL.specifySecurityForServers()
+Note: This currently is only possible if the client uses a server IOR that contains a TAG_SSL_SEC_TRANS structure, indicating that the server supports or requires SSL.
+OrbixSSL automatically includes this tag in IORs that are generated by SSL servers. • IT_INSECURE_CONNECT This option indicates that your client is capable of initiating insecure connections and that the client side of the application has no security requirements.
+Exceptions Throws an IT_SSLException exception if more than one connect option is specified by pol.
+See Also IE.Iona.OrbixWeb.SSL.IT_SSLInvocationOptions() IE.Iona.OribxWeb.SSL.IT_SSL.setClientAuthentication() IE.Iona.OrbixWeb.SSL.IT_SSL.specifyCipherSuites() IE.Iona.OrbixWeb.SSL.IT_SSL.specifySecurityForInterfaces() IE.Iona.OrbixWeb.SSL.IT_SSL.specifySecurityForServers()

-IT_SSL.setMaxChainDepth()
+IT\SSL.setMaxChainDepth()

-Synopsis public synch nronized int setMaxChainDepth(int depth); Description maximum d handshake, allows individual applications to set or change the epth allowed for certificate chains.
-During an SSL any peer certificate chains that exceed the specified as the handshake to fail and an exception to be thrown.
+Synopsis public synchronized int setMaxChainDepth(int depth); Description This method allows individual applications to set or change the maximum depth allowed for certificate chains.
+During an SSL handshake, any peer certificate chains that exceed the specified depth causes the handshake to fail and an exception to be thrown.
 Parameters depth Numeric value specifying the current acceptable maximum certificate chain depth.
 Return Value Returns the previous maximum certificate chain depth setting.
-See Also IE.Iona.Orb: ixWeb.SSL.IT_SSL.getMaxChainDepth() IT_SSL.setPrivateKeyPassword() Synopsis public synch nronized void setPrivateKeyPassword(String password); Description key.
-Private form and loa I specifies the password used to decrypt the private keys stored in PEM format may be stored in encrypted aded using the method setRSAPrivateKeyFromFile().
-If und to be encrypted, this password is used to decrypt I must be called before using ceKeyFromFile() with encrypted keys.
+See Also IE.Iona.OrbixWeb.SSL.IT_SSL.getMaxChainDepth() IT_SSL.setPrivateKeyPassword() Synopsis public synchronized void setPrivateKeyPassword(String password); Description This method specifies the password used to decrypt the private key.
+Private keys stored in PEM format may be stored in encrypted form and loaded using the method setRSAPrivateKeyFromFile() .
+If the file is found to be encrypted, this password is used to decrypt it.
+This method must be called before using Parameters setRSAPrivateKeyFromFile() with encrypted keys.
 Parameters password The password used to decrypt the private key.
-See Also IE.Iona.Orb: ixWeb.SSL.IT_SSL.setRSAPrivateKeyFromFile() IT_SSL.setRSAPrivateKeyFromDER() Synopsis public synch nronized void setRSAPrivateKeyFromDer (byte[] derData[]) throws IT_SSLException; Description application. allows you to specify the private key to an OrbixSSL Private keys are used by OrbixSSL applications for on purposes.
-Parameters derData T he private key data in DER encoded format.
-Exceptions Throws an 1 valid key.
-T_SSLException exception if derData does not yield a See Also IE.Iona.Orb: ixWeb.SSL.IT_SSL.setRSAPrivateKeyFromFile()
+See Also IE.Iona.OrbixWeb.SSL.IT_SSL.setRSAPrivateKeyFromFile() IT_SSL.setRSAPrivateKeyFromDER() Synopsis public synchronized void setRSAPrivateKeyFromDer (byte[] derData[]) throws IT_SSLException; Description This method allows you to specify the private key to an OrbixSSL application.
+Private keys are used by OrbixSSL applications for authentication purposes.
+Parameters derData The private key data in DER encoded format.
+Exceptions Throws an IT_SSLException exception if derData does not yield a valid key.
+See Also IE.Iona.OrbixWeb.SSL.IT SSL.setRSAPrivateKeyFromFile()

-IT_SSL.setRSAPrivateKeyFromFile()
+IT\SSL.setRSAPrivateKeyFromFile()